colinkehoe/voughtify/README.md

 - Custom commands for server members!

-Voughtify is coded in Discord.js, using the discord-player library, which can be found at:
+Voughtify is coded in JavaScript, using the Discord.js and Discord-player libraries, which can be found at:

 - [Discord-js](https://github.com/discordjs/discord.js)